Nonobeam/DOCKER_ROADMAP/Day_1/doc.md

 ![image](https://user-images.githubusercontent.com/80208064/221407416-79b1f6f5-c8e0-4515-8b1e-270f65947df0.png)

+*SIMPLY ARCHITECTURE*
+Docker file > Docker Image > Docker Container

-Simply, Container is a sandbox where you push your code to it and easily run in any computer.<br/>
+Docker Container is a sandbox where you push your code to it and easily run in any computer.
+It also use as "folder" (or in this case we call it container) storing Docker Images and of cause it is immutable.<br/>
 The Docker technology uses the Linux kernel and features of the kernel, like Cgroups and namespaces, to segregate processes so they can run independently.

 > is a runnable instance of an image.
 You can create, start, stop, move, or delete a container using the DockerAPI or CLI.<br/>